2018-usfca-biol-319-spring/courttini-HW3-rmarkdown/README.md

 Please follow the instructions carefully and read them all before getting started.

-This second assignment will be worth 10 points.
+This third assignment will be worth 10 points.
 The grading breakdown will be as follows:

 * 5 points - Completes all required steps (as outlined below)
 * 2.5 points - R markdown script is appropriately commented and well organized